Texas Instruments

 Venture Round in 2000

-Broadband Gateways is a company specializing in the development and manufacturing of intelligent premises gateways aimed at the broadband voice and data market.
-The company produces wireless voice and data systems designed for both residential and small business applications.
-By focusing on innovative communications solutions, Broadband Gateways aims to enhance connectivity and improve user experience in the rapidly evolving telecommunications landscape.
+Broadband Gateways is a company that specializes in the development and manufacturing of intelligent premises gateways designed for the broadband voice and data market.
+It produces wireless voice and data systems, catering to both residential and small business sectors.
+By focusing on the creation of advanced wireless communications equipment, Broadband Gateways aims to enhance connectivity and improve user experience in the rapidly evolving telecommunications landscape.

 PacketVideo